Skip to content

 Presented by: Mark Esperanza

 Open to all ages and experiences.
 Why are community writing workshops important?
-How does one start a program in one’s hometown?
-How do you create engaging lessons and presentations to keep guests learning and growing in their personal literary pursuits?
+How to start a local program.
+How to create engaging lessons and presentations to keep guests learning and growing in their personal literary pursuits.
+Mark will be sharing the methods, tips, and lessons he’s learned hosting workshops for the Rio Grande Valley.

 Social Media Marketing for Authors (Who Would Rather Be Writing)